robotframework/robotframework/doc/releasenotes/rf-6.1a1.rst

 --------------------------------------------------------------------

-Robot Framework's `FOR IN ZIP` loop behaves like Python's zip__ function so that if lists lengths are not the same, items from longer ones ignored.
+Robot Framework's `FOR IN ZIP` loop behaves like Python's zip__ function so that if lists lengths are not the same, items from longer ones are ignored.
 For example, the following loop would be executed only twice:

 .. sourcecode:: robotframework